 If you meet the requirements indicated in the QS, then you can start writing your application letter.
 It is important that you pay attention to the education and experience requirements because you cannot substitute one with the other.
 Take that example above.
-The position requires a Bachelor’s Degree and 1 year of relevant experience.
+The job requires a Bachelor’s Degree and 1 year of relevant experience.
 If you only have two years of college education, you will not qualify even if you have 3 years of relevant experience.
 The same goes if you have a Master’s Degree but do not have any relevant experience.

 3. You have to go through the Personnel Selection Board.

-The hiring agency has its Personnel Selection Board (PSB) who are in-charge of screening all the applicants for the position.
+The hiring agency has its Personnel Selection Board (PSB) who are in-charge of screening all the applicants for the job.
 From among the aspirants, the PSB prepares an evaluation report where they indicate the top five people who they think best qualifies for the position.
 But, there are certain instances when PSB screening is not mandatory-

 a) When the vacancy is only for a substitute to a position that is temporarily vacated by its incumbent (such as when the incumbent is on study leave);